Things To Do In Fort Lauderdale: Thrilling Itinerary For Palm Tree Lovers

 Fort Lauderdale beach

 Fort Lauderdale boasts its expansive 23 miles of sugary sand beaches and clear turquoise waters.
-These are some of the most beautiful Florida beaches to sunbathe.
-Most beaches in Fort Lauderdale are certified by the Clean Beaches Council of Washington DC as Blue Wave Beaches.
+These are some of the most beautiful Florida beaches to sunbathe on.
+Most beaches in Fort Lauderdale are certified by the Clean Beaches Council of Washington, DC as Blue Wave Beaches.

 3 colorful birds eating at the Flamingo Gardens.